-When pruning to encourage new growth to shape or revitalise your tree, pruning should be done at the time when the tree is ready for a growth period – and that usually means early spring.
-When pruning to restrict growth (like pruning a leylandii hedge), it is best done just after the main seasonal growth surge has ended – and that usually means summer.
-When pruning spring flowering trees, prune just after flowering.
-When pruning autumn flowering trees, prune in early springtime.
+Pruning to encourage new growth.
+To shape or revitalise your tree, pruning should be done at the time when the tree is ready for a growth period.
+Therefore that usually means early spring.
+When pruning to restrict growth (like pruning a leylandii hedge), it is best done just after the main seasonal growth surge has ended.
+That usually means summer.
+For the pruning of spring flowering trees, prune just after flowering.
+While pruning autumn flowering trees, prune in early springtime.

 What is deadwooding?
 It is the removal of any dead timbers, twigs and branches, damaged or diseased wood.
 When is best to remove deadwood from trees?
 Anytime of year, but easiest in the dormant period because, without leaves, you can see better what you are pruning!

 How to prune trees is essential knowledge.
 Using a sharp bladed tool, cut at a 20o – 45o angle to the horizontal.
 The cut should be half a fingers’ width beyond a bud.
 Choose a healthy looking bud which is facing the direction you want your tree to grow, usually upwards and outwards.